-EYFS: You need to be familiar with the content of the EYFS.
+EYFS: You need to have a good understanding of this statutory document.
 Your understanding will be checked by an Ofsted Inspector who will interview you during your Registration Visit.
-Please click here to access the EYFS.
+Please click here to access the EYFS for Childminders.
 To help you prepare for the Registration Visit with Ofsted, please click here.